geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 # Tic Tac Toe
 Write a program that allows two players to play a game of Tic Tac Toe.

-Here's what we'll need for the program:
+Here's everything we'll need to do for this program:

-* A way to represent the board
+* Represent the board
-* A way to display the board
+* Display the board
 * Keep track of who's turn it is
 * Allow players to make moves
-* Prevent players from making impossible moves
+* Prevent players from making impossible/illegal moves
-* Detect if a player wins
+* Detect when the game has ended

 Most of these items will be accomplished without much trouble.
-Our biggest challenge will be writing some code to detect when the game is won (or over).
+Our biggest challenge will be writing code to detect when the game has ended.
 Let's build up the game then see what it takes to detect end-game conditions.

 ## Two-Dimensional Array Coordinates
 Let's start with the board representation.
 A two-dimensional array is a great